nagonzalezf/starsalign/README.md

 The package also contains ```align()``` and ```diff()``` functions for extreme precision, but they may require more resources.

-Examples of this package usage can be found inside the folder examples: https://github.com/nagonzalezf/starsalign/tree/main/examples
+Examples of this package usage can be found inside the folder: https://github.com/nagonzalezf/starsalign/tree/main/examples

 The lastest package version is ```1.0.13```.